What are conflict minerals?

 The EU is developing programs to assist importers to comply including;

 - Guidance documents for small to medium enterprises (SMEs) assisting them in complying with the Regulation

-- Reporting Guidelines released in 2017
+- Reporting Guidelines

 - Contracts to organisations to fund projects that will assist smelters and mines to become conflict-free